 - Using a slotted spoon, remove the peaches and immediately place them in a bowl of ice water.

-- Remove peaches from the ice water and peel the skin off using your fingers or, if needed, a pairing knife
+- Remove peaches from the ice water and peel the skin off using your fingers or, if needed, a pairing knife.

 - Slice peaches in half, starting at the stem and working your way around the pit.
 Twist and pull the peach halves apart.
 If your peaches are freestone you should be able to gently twist each side of the peach in opposite directions to allow the fruit to pull apart into two halves.
 If using clingstone peaches then you will need to make slices all around the outside of the peach and then cut each slice away from the pit